The Power Dynamics of Binance: The Predicament of a 300 Million User Empire

 But the other side of the miracle was the accumulation of systemic risks.

-Of course, Binance also established its own listing system early on, which is the foundation of its current listing framework.
+Of course, Binance also established its own listing system early on, which remains the foundation of its current listing framework.
 According to public information, BitWell co-founder Jeff Young participated in Binance's listing-related business, while Buidlpad founder Erick Zhang was more deeply involved in building Binance's listing standards and processes.

 The evolution of Binance's listing system is essentially a history of transformation from personal rule dividends to institutional defenses.
 But institutional transformation never means the end of problems.